marp-team/marp-cli/docs/bespoke-transitions/README.md

 ## Custom transitions

 You also can define the custom transitions and animations, both in theme CSS and Markdown inline style.
-We provide unlimited extensibillity of your own transitions with your creativity.
+We provide unlimited extensibility of your own transitions with your creativity.

 For making custom transitions, all you have to know is only about CSS.
 Define animation [`@keyframes`](https://developer.mozilla.org/en-US/docs/Web/CSS/@keyframes), with a specific keyframe name ruled by Marp.
 There are no extra plugins and JavaScript codes.